Skip to main content

 Model the sound from the BESS facility to the community

 During the design process for a BESS facility, Acentech will identify all of the significant sound sources from the various equipment.
-Vendors provide information regarding their product’s noise emissions, and sometimes this information is obtained from field measurements at existing installations.
-This data will be used to generate a model of the total facility’s sound emitted at the property line and at sensitive receptors such as homes.
-The model includes these equipment sound sources along with topographical features of the surrounding area.
+Ideally, vendors should provide information regarding their product’s noise emissions.
+However, this information isn’t always available from vendors, so it must be obtained from field measurements at existing installations, or from the detailed measurements from Acentech shown above.
+The equipment noise data will be used to generate a model of the total facility’s sound emitted at the property line and at sensitive receptors such as homes.
+The model includes all necessary equipment sound sources along with topographical features of the surrounding area.
 The results of this modeling evaluation will be compared to relevant noise limits for the project.
 The results of an example BESS sound modeling analysis are shown in the figure below.

 BESS noise modeling results